414587 April 7, 2025 11:00 ICMarkets Market News

 Overall momentum of the chart: Neutral

-Supporting reasons: Identified as a pullback resistance that aligns close to a 50% Fibonacci retracement, indicating a potential area where selling pressures could intensify.
+Supporting reasons: Identified as a swing-high resistance that aligns close to a 50% Fibonacci retracement, indicating a potential area where selling pressures could intensify.
+The presence of the red Ichimoku Cloud adds further significance to the strength of the bearish momentum.

 Potential Direction: Bearish